blackerby/sitemaps/README.md

 - [x] add CLI
 - [x] remove `new` and instantiate SitemapReader from `read`
 - [x] tweak datetime display format
-- [ ] reimplement CLI output with good formatting
+- [x] reimplement CLI output with good formatting
   - comfy table with pretty print option?
   - tabwriter for everything else?
-  - investigate feature flagging for this
 - [ ] add CLI subcommand to filter on `<lastmod>`
 - [ ] use `thiserror`
 - [ ] add doc comments